-- All of this suggests that the success of emerging markets at ensuring retirement security will increasingly depend on their success at building robust voluntary pension systems. - Until recently, most policymakers assumed that expanding voluntary pension systems should be a low priority in societies where mandatory systems cover just a fraction of the workforce.
-But it is precisely the limited reach of mandatory systems that makes expanding voluntary ones so important. - Nor is it true that expanding voluntary pensions need merely benefit the affluent.
-To the contrary, they have a crucial role to play in shoring up the deteriorating retirement income prospects of the middle class.
-They can even help to improve the retirement security of informal-sector workers, who currently have none at all.
+- Common Wisdom: Expanding voluntary pension systems should be a low priority in societies where mandatory systems cover just a fraction of the workforce. - New Thinking: It is precisely the limited reach of mandatory systems that makes expanding voluntary ones so important. - Common Wisdom: Voluntary pension systems mainly benefit higher-earning workers. - Properly designed, voluntary pension systems can play a crucial role in shoring up the deteriorating retirement income prospects of the middle class.
+They can also help to improve the retirement security of informal-sector workers.